Anand-puthiyapurayil/Time-series-DSA/README.md

 MULTIVARIATE WIND SPEED
 Seattle Weather Data
 Dataset containing a Weather conditions Based on samples such as precipitation , maximum and minimum temperature and wind .
-We are going to predict the weather condition :
+We are going to detect the weather condition :
 * drizzle
 * rain
 * sun